menu

 Figure 5

-Bypassing the Permission model
+Bypassing the permission model

-Malicious application needs the following structure to upload data to a remote server.
+A malicious application needs the following structure to upload data to a remote server.

 Screen_Shot_2013_11_23_at_11_36_55_AM-4